TIBHannover/sc4eu-frontend/README.md

 This runs the `npm install` command in the current and the server folders.

 <b>Create an .env file.</b>
-You can find an example for the content in the file `env.example`
+You can find an example for the content in the file `.env.example`

 <b>The server has also its own .env file.</b>
-You can find an example for the content in the file `/server/env.example`
+You can find an example for the content in the file `/server/.env.example`

 # Starting the server